rompstar/Rays_FFmpeg_Commander_Toolbox/README.md

 ## Testing Notes

-I have only tested this on Ubuntu Linux 25.04 / it might work on Mac or PC too, if you fullfuill all the Dependencies.
+I have only tested this on Ubuntu Linux 25.04 / it might work on Mac or PC too, if you fullfill all the Dependencies.

 ## Features